 With the blood of thousands of law enforcement officials and innocent people on his hands, notorious drug kingpin Pablo Escobar is “he who should not be mentioned” in Colombia.
-While most Colombians want to continue to move past him, here are three reasons I believe taking a Pablo Escobar tour is one of the most important things to do in Medellin.
+While most Colombians want to continue to move past him, here are three reasons I believe you should still take a Pablo Escobar tour in Medellin.

 A special thanks to Viator for inviting my daughter and me to experience this Pablo Escobar tour in Medellin.
 They provided us with two tour tickets, but you can count on me to always share my honest opinions, regardless of who foots the bill.

 Whether you remember horrific headlines from the late 1980s and early 1990s or you’ve binge-watched the Narcos series on Netflix, chances are you know that Pablo Escobar was a Colombian drug lord.

 Rather, Escobar was the head of one of the largest drug cartels in history, controlling roughly 80% of the cocaine in the US.
 In fact, Escobar made Forbes Magazine’s international billionaires list seven years in a row beginning in 1987.
 And when he died in 1993, he was one of the wealthiest criminals in history, with a net worth of about $30 billion (roughly $61.5 billion today).

 Although it’s been 30 years since Pablo Escobar was killed on a rooftop in Medellin, Colombians are still fighting outdated stereotypes applied to their entire country due to the actions of one man.
 Three decades is not enough time to easily forget that Medellin was once the most dangerous and murderous city on the planet.